 She is an author, actress and enjoys traveling (especially to the beach), spending time with her grandsons, sons, and husband.
 Penny also loves to cook and teaches cooking classes in her free time.

-Denise Campbell, BS, MS Psychology/Addiction Counseling, is currently completing her master’s degree in Addiction Counseling from Purdue Global University.
+Denise Campbell, BS, MS Psychology/Addiction Counseling, has completed her master’s degree in Addiction Counseling from Purdue Global University.
 She received her undergraduate in Behavioral Science from Indiana University in 2003.
 After her bachelor’s degree, she worked in the medical field before becoming a stay-at-home to her two boys.
 During the twelve years Denise spent focusing on raising her two children, she also officiated IHSAA volleyball, coached track and field, and volunteered.
 She feels like her whole life has been leading up to a career in helping others that struggle with drug and alcohol problems, eating disorders, anxiety, and other behavioral issues.
 She believes everyone has the capacity to lead the lives they dream of, and Denise is passionate about helping others in their journey.

 In her spare time Denise enjoys yoga, boating, playing pickleball with her husband, dog sitting her favorite furry friends, and traveling.